gnijuohz/echarts-leaflet/README.md

 [![Build Status](https://travis-ci.org/gnijuohz/echarts-leaflet.svg?branch=master)](https://travis-ci.org/gnijuohz/echarts-leaflet)

+## Install

+`npm i echarts-leaflet`

 ## Usage

-They are two ways to use this extension, and two examples in `example` foler demonstrate each approach.
+They are two ways to use this extension, and two examples in `example` folder demonstrate each approach.

 ### Use it directly through script tag